What to look for in a caravan levelling app

 - No jockey wheel calculation

-- No ramp block calculator
+- No ramp step calculator

 - No tandem axle advisory